 When your last decision comes in, we'll send an email as usual to say there's an update (or a letter advising you about replying).

 - Then you go to Track to make your replies.

-- You'll have a deadline shown in Track to do this by – how much time you have depends on the time of year, varying from one to five weeks.
+- You'll have a deadline shown in Track to do this by – how much time you have depends on the time of year.

 These are the types of reply you can make.

 - If it's an unconditional offer, the place is yours!
 So that course provider will expect you as their student.